The Burden of Proof (miniseries)

 The Burden of Proof (also Scott Turow's The Burden of Proof) is a 1992 television miniseries based on the 1990 novel of the same name by Scott Turow which itself is a follow up to Presumed Innocent.
-It stars Héctor Elizondo and Brian Dennehy (who previously played Raymond Horgan, a different character in the film adaption of Presumed Innocent).
-The story follows the character Sandy Stern (who was played by Raul Julia in the film adaption of Presumed Innocent) following events in the latter.
+It stars Héctor Elizondo and Brian Dennehy (who previously played Raymond Horgan, a different character in the film adaptation of Presumed Innocent).
+The story follows the character Sandy Stern (who was played by Raul Julia in the film adaptation of Presumed Innocent) following events in the latter.

 The miniseries was directed by Mike Robe, adapted by John Gay, and premiered on February 9, 1992.
 It was an original production filmed and aired by the ABC Video Enterprises, and was also released theatrically outside the US. by Warner Bros.
 Pictures.

 Plot

 A lawyer who's still recuperating after the untimely death of his wife, must defend his probably dirty brother-in-law, a stockbroker under investigation.
 He discovers that everyone has dark secrets, including himself.